johnfedoruk/bangular/aio/content/guide/docs-style-guide.md

 app.component.2.ts
 ```

-You'll find many such files among the samples in the Angular documentation.
+You'll find many such files among the samples in the Bangular documentation.

 Remember to exclude these files from stackblitz by listing them in the `stackblitz.json` as illustrated here.